sgoldenlab/simba/docs/tutorial_process_videos.md

 7. If you wish to apply CLAHE, check on the `CLAHE` box.

+8. In the first row, there are `Select All` checkboxes to check all the checkboxes in the given column.

+> **Note:** The `Select All` checkbox might be off position.
+We are working on it to fix it.

 ## Step 3: Execute

 1. Once the parameters are confirmed, click `Execute`